Frequently Asked Questions (FAQ)

 Q. How much does it cost to hire a piano mover?

-A. The variables in determining the price for a piano mover include the type of piano, the size of the piano, stairs or tight turns that must be navigated, and the distance involved in the move and whether there are any stairs or other obstacles involved.
+A. To determine the price for a piano move we look at the type of piano, the size of the piano, the distance or mileage involved in the move and whether there are any stairs or other obstacles involved.
 The average cost to move a piano in the greater Dallas area is between $200 to $350 for an upright and between $275 to $450 for a grand.
 The price for moving pianos up or down stairs will normally be higher than this average and is always determined on a case by case basis.
 Every stair move is unique and we will have to see pictures of the piano and of the stairs involved before being able to give a quote.

 Q. How do I measure my piano's size?